 The tape measure.
 Remarkably simple, yet almost essential in every construction and design project.
-However simple it may appear, it is quite possible that you missed a few features on the simplistic device that could prove to be quite useful.
-Check it out:
+However simple it may appear, it is quite possible that you missed a few features of the simplistic device that could prove to be quite useful.

 Written by Maverick Baker